Bentonville, Rogers Sunday alcohol sale votes certified

 BENTON COUNTY, Ark.
-(KNWA/FOX24) — New Years Day might be bigger than in past years in Bentonville and Rogers.
-That’s because people in those cities will officially be able to start buying alcohol on Sundays starting January 1st, 2023.
+(KNWA/FOX24) — New Year’s Day might be bigger than in past years in Bentonville and Rogers.
+That’s because people in those cities will officially be able to start buying alcohol on Sundays beginning Jan.
+1.

 That day just so happens to fall on a Sunday.